-Dialogues on Design, a series of four conversations, returns for its fifth year.
+Dialogues on Design, a series of four conversations, returns for its sixth year.

 Previous Dialogues on Design

 About Dennis Scully

 Dennis Scully is the host of the weekly BOH podcast, where he explores the changes and challenges facing the interior design community through interviews with industry thought leaders, entrepreneurs and creatives.
 He is also the vice president of sales and marketing at luxury textiles company Castel.
 Scully was previously a business development consultant for major trade brands, and has held sales and marketing roles at Domino, Waterworks and Twill Textiles.
 In his Market Watch columns, Scully calls upon his background as an analyst and longtime securities trader as he explores the ins and outs of the home industry’s publicly traded businesses.